-LAS VEGAS – It’s the play Pitt fans love and will never not enjoy seeing highlights of, but Kenny Pickett’s slide during the 2021 ACC Championship Game is something those on the other side would rather forget.
+LAS VEGAS – It’s the play Pitt fans love and will never not enjoy watching highlights of, but Kenny Pickett’s slide during the 2021 ACC Championship Game is something those on the other side like A.T.
+Perry would rather forget.

-Wake Forest wide receiver A.T.
-Perry knows and couldn’t help having that slide pop right into his mind when asked his feelings about now Steelers quarterback Kenny Pickett.
+The Wake Forest wide receiver can’t help having that slide pop right into his mind when asked his feelings about now Steelers quarterback Kenny Pickett.
 Perry is at the East-West Shrine Bowl in Las Vegas all week as just another step in his journey that he hopes takes him to being drafted by an NFL team.

 Could that team be Picket’s team?
 Could Perry become teammates with the man who beat him in the biggest game of his college career, partly aided by a slide that Perry seems to still be confused by?
 “The slide.
 The fake slide he scored on.
 It’s different.
 I’ve never seen that before,” said Perry.